-|Provides entirely new set of usage features and experience, and/or provides significantly better performance and/or significantly reduces cost||Relates to enhancements or small improvements in the existing products or services|
+|Provides an entirely new set of usage features and experience, and/or provides significantly better performance and/or significantly reduces the cost||Relates to enhancements or small improvements in the existing products or services|

-|Example: Zipcar car sharing service||Example: Avis car rental preferred members can skip lines and go straight to a car|
+|Example: Zipcar car-sharing service||Example: Avis car rental preferred members can skip lines and go straight to a car|

-|Radical change can significantly change the basis of competition in the favor of the innovator||Incremental innovation can be small cost cutting or adding content or feature improvements in existing products or services|
+|Radical change can significantly change the basis of competition in the favor of the innovator||Incremental innovation can be small cost-cutting or adding content or feature improvements in existing products or services|

-Incremental innovation is most common form of innovation in most companies, the reason it’s so popular is because it has reduced risk and faster time to market in comparison to radical innovation.
+Incremental innovation is the most common form of innovation in most companies, the reason it’s so popular is that it has reduced risk and faster time to market in comparison to radical innovation.
 I think, once a company has an established product it usually has built up considerable amounts of human capital and competencies so it continues to devote time to making it better or reducing costs.
 Which in turn opens doors for new competitors/innovators.

 - As we are doing 2016/17 planning what split are you seeing in investments in the two innovation types?

 - Do you have a process to track and measure ROI from Radical and Incremental innovation investments?